Supergirl (Stefania song)

 "Supergirl" (stylized as SUPERG!RL) is a song recorded by Greek-Dutch singer Stefania, digitally released on 1 March 2020.
 It was written by Dimitris Kontopoulos, lyricist Sharon Vaughn, and production team Arcade.
-The song was intended to represent Greece in the Eurovision Song Contest 2020 before the event's cancellation due to the pandemic of the coronavirus disease 2019 (COVID-19) and its spread throughout the world.
+The song was intended to represent Greece in the Eurovision Song Contest 2020 before the event's cancellation due to the COVID-19 pandemic.
 Stefania had been internally selected as the country's representative by Greek public broadcaster Hellenic Broadcasting Corporation (ERT).

 The track is a dance-pop song that encourages teenagers to believe in themselves and pursue their dreams.
 For promotion, Stefania released a music video of the song and appeared on talk shows in both Greece and the Netherlands.

 Background and composition

 On 3 February 2020, during a Hellenic Broadcasting Corporation (ERT) newscast, Stefania was announced as the Greek entrant for the Eurovision Song Contest 2020 with the song "Supergirl".
 "Supergirl" was written by Dimitris Kontopoulos, lyricist Sharon Vaughn, and production team Arcade, consisting of Anastasios Rammos, Diverno, Gabriel Russell and Pavlos Manolis.
 The song and its accompanying music video were released on 1 March 2020, during ERT's premiere of Eurovision Song Contest - Final Countdown, hosted by Mihalis Marinos.
 Given that Stefania was the youngest artist ever selected to represent Greece, at 17, Kontopoulos stated that it was difficult to find the right song for her, as he sought one that would fit both her age and personality.
 In a press release, ERT described "Supergirl" as an "up-tempo pop song with ethnic elements", while Stefania added that it's "a dance pop song in true Ariana Grande style".
 ERT also described that the song encourages teenagers to believe in themselves and pursue their dreams, inspired by Stefania's daily struggles to combine her duties as a student while pursuing her dream of singing.